rajneeshbajaj/learngit/index.md

 These set of exercises will help you get started with git very quickly and prepare you to contribute to any project.

-You can use [Source Tree](https://www.sourcetreeapp.com/) but we will recommend you to use the command prompt.
+You can use [SourceTree](https://www.sourcetreeapp.com/) but we will recommend you to use the command prompt.

 ### Installing Git